gabalafou/map-jupyterlab-frontend-components/second-draft.md

    which in turn delegates to PanelLayout.

-The file browser panel is now in the tree of the left tab panel container, so it will be attached to the DOM when its parent is (see #### Steps to mount the left tab panel container, above).
+The file browser panel is now in the tree of the left tab panel container, so it will be attached to the DOM when its parent is (see steps to mount the left tab panel container, above).

 After the file browser widget is mounted, it gets shown and hidden via a Lumino